Can Someone Be a Donor If They’ve Had COVID-19?

-If the person has an active COVID-19 infection – no.
+If the person has an active COVID-19 infection – maybe.

-If the person recovered from COVID-19 – maybe.
+If the person recovered from COVID-19 – yes.

 From a high level, COVID-19 is no different than any other disease or illness in that we will evaluate all potential donors at the time of death to ensure no illness or disease is passed from a donor to a recipient.
 LifeSource aligns with the transplant associations to ensure we are reviewing each donation against current acceptable practices.

 If you support organ, eye and tissue donation, everyone should register as a donor now and let the medical professionals determine eligibility at the time of your passing.
 Even if you have a medical condition, it is likely you can donate your organs, eyes or tissues after your death.

 Thousands of people across the country continue to need life-saving transplants.
 Organs from deceased donors represent a time-limited, life-saving opportunity for these individuals.
 That is why we remain committed to fulfilling donation decisions whenever possible during the pandemic.

 You can learn more about how COVID-19 is impacting organ, eye and tissue donation here.